How to choose between the Fitbit Versa and Apple Watch

 Apple Watch

-- You're tied into the Apple ecosystem, so you can only use it with an iPhone ($1,829 at Apple), not Android
+- You're tied into the Apple ecosystem, so you can only use it with an iPhone ($800 at Cricket Wireless), not Android

 - It has many more smartwatch features than the Versa, like being able to ring your phone or unlock a Mac.